 Course: Main Dish / Sandwiches

 Recipe difficulty: Easy, but a bit time consuming 🥄

-Crispy pan fried pork belly on toasted brioche slider buns with spicy peanut butter spread.
-The sliders have a generous topping of easy to make pickled carrots and daikon radish.
-This is a seriously delicious sandwich!
+Crispy pan fried pork belly on toasted brioche buns with spicy peanut butter spread.
+The sandwich has a generous topping of easy to make pickled carrots and daikon radish.

 Ingredients and Recipe Notes